bmin7/detection-workshop/README.md

 - Prompt 1 - Write a detection that fires an alert when a user device trust check does not pass
-- Prompt 2 - Fire an alert with high severity when the login user is Luke Skywalker
+- Prompt 2 - Fire an alert with Info severity when the login user is Luke Skywalker (lukeskywalker@starwars.com)
-- Prompt 3 - Fire an alert with high severity when the login user is Darth Vadar
+- Prompt 3 - Fire an alert with High severity when the login user is Darth Vadar (darthvadar@starward.com)